RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

 1. Make sure that the database meets these requirements:
     * The database must use the standard hashing policy.
     * The database proxy policy is `all-master-shards`.
-    * The database proxy policy must not use include or exclude.
+    * The database proxy policy must not use node 'include' or 'exclude'.
 1. Find the database ID to make sure that we convert the correct database.

     ```sh